kamkor/blog/_posts/2015-10-6-Covariance-And-Contravariance-In-Scala.md

 VendingMachine[A] <: VendingMachine[B]
 {% endhighlight %}

-And next contravariant subtyping which is the opposite of covariant subtyping.
+And next, contravariant subtyping which is the opposite of covariant subtyping.

 {% highlight scala %}
 // Contravariant subtyping (Garbage can metaphore)
            A  <:            B
-VendingMachine[B] <: VendingMachine[A]
+GarbageCan[B] <: GarbageCan[A]
 {% endhighlight %}

 If you forget rules above, try to remind yourself of vending machine and garbage can metaphors.
-Last of all, all code examples (and more) are available at [github](https://github.com/kamkor/covariance-and-contravariance-examples).
+Last of all, all code examples from this post and more are available at [github](https://github.com/kamkor/covariance-and-contravariance-examples).

 ## References ##